Rubella: Prevention

-Rubella infections are prevented by active immunisation programs using live attenuated virus vaccines.
+Rubella infections are prevented by active immunization programs using live attenuated virus vaccines.
 Two live attenuated virus vaccines, RA 27/3 and Cendehill strains, were effective in the prevention of adult disease.
-However their use in prepubertal females did not produce a significant fall in the overall incidence rate of CRS in the UK.
+However, their use in prepubertal females did not produce a significant fall in the overall incidence rate of CRS in the UK.
 Reductions were only achieved by immunisation of all children.

 The vaccine is now usually given as part of the MMR vaccine.
 The WHO recommends the first dose be given at 12 to 18 months of age with a second dose at 36 months.
 Pregnant women are usually tested for immunity to rubella early on.
 Women found to be susceptible are not vaccinated until after the baby is born because the vaccine contains live virus.

 The immunisation program has been quite successful.
 Cuba declared the disease eliminated in the 1990s, and in 2004 the Centers for Disease Control and Prevention announced that both the congenital and acquired forms of rubella had been eliminated from the United States.
-The World Health Organisation declared Australia rubella free in October 2018.
+The World Health Organization declared Australia rubella free in October 2018.

 Screening for rubella susceptibility by history of vaccination or by serology is recommended in the United States for all women of childbearing age at their first preconception counseling visit to reduce incidence of congenital rubella syndrome (CRS).
 It is recommended that all susceptible non-pregnant women of childbearing age should be offered rubella vaccination.
 Due to concerns about possible teratogenicity, use of MMR vaccine is not recommended during pregnancy.
 Instead, susceptible pregnant women should be vaccinated as soon as possible in the postpartum period.

-In susceptible people passive immunization, in the form of polyclonal immunoglobulins appears effective up to the fifth day post-exposure.
+In susceptible people passive immunization, in the form of polyclonal immunoglobulins, appears effective up to the fifth day post-exposure.